ProgramsYour Horizon is Limitless

-Cosmetology (1600 Clock Hours)
+Curriculum for Cosmetology course (1600 Clock Hours)

 2. Acquire the knowledge of sanitation and sterilization as related to all phases of hair, skin, and nails.

 3. Acquire knowledge of general theory relative to cosmetology including anatomy, physiology, chemistry, and

 4. Acquire business management techniques common to cosmetology.

-Learn the proper use of implements relative to all cosmetology services.
+Skills to be Developed: Learn the proper use of implements relative to all cosmetology services.
 Acquire the knowledge of analyzing the scalp, face, and hands prior to all services to determine any disorders.
 You will learn the procedures and terminology used in performing all cosmetology services, learn the application of daytime and evening make-up to include the application of individual and strip eyelashes, learn the proper procedure of manicuring to include water and oil manicure and pedicure, learn the application of brush-on nails, nail wraps, and nail tips.

 Attitudes and Appreciations to be Developed: Be able to appreciate good workmanship common to cosmetology, possess a positive attitude towards the public and fellow workers, appreciate honesty and integrity and have improved personality in dealings with patrons and colleagues.

 900, 1,250, and 1,600 clock hours.
 At each grading period, an average grade, in the scale of 0 to 100, will be

 1. Theory exam scores count 40% toward the grade